 If you stuck to watercolor washes and pastels when you were feeling particularly pasty, it’s time to switch up your hair color routine with vivid magenta.
 Not quite blue, red, or purple, this jewel-toned shade reads as more of a neutral look on tan skin.

 Orange shades are often overlooked in the hair world, but ladies with tan skin can benefit the most from their glowy presence.
-If you’re a newbie to the world of orange, start out with cream soda hair color.
-This trendy shade incorporates blonde notes so you don’t feel too far out of your comfort zone.
+If you’re a newbie to the world of orange, start with a cream soda hair color.
+This trendy shade incorporates blonde notes, so you don’t feel too far out of your comfort zone.

 Of all the colors to pair with a tan, copper hair is one of our very favorite shades.
-The bright gold and orange notes echo the deep bronze of your skin, resulting in you appearing more like a goddess than you ever thought possible.
+The bright gold and orange notes echo the deep bronze of your skin, making you appear more like a goddess than you ever thought possible.
 If you have a naturally fair complexion but have gotten a little sun, copper is a great pick.

 Starting with a naturally dark skin tone allows you the freedom to experiment with vibrant hair colors that make a statement.
 We’ve been obsessed with acid hair colors since the spring, but a beachy tan enables us to finally take them for a spin.

 Beige hair colors are still very much en vogue, so take this opportunity to finally try one out.
 The honey tones play beautifully off caramel skin.
 With a shade this flattering, we wouldn’t be surprised if you pack up your makeup bag and don’t touch it all summer.

 Repeat after us: Cool pink is the new pastel pink.
 This dreamy shade is bold enough to make a statement and is less of a blonde shade than we’ve seen in past years.
 When in doubt, ask your stylist to leave some shadowy roots visible.